tmancal74/quantarhei/README.rst

 - Makefile is back in the package root directory
 - examples directory depleted in favor of quantarhei/wizard/examples directory
 - New tests under quantarhei/tests directory (mostly unit tests which contain plots)
-- pytest required to run example/template tests with matplotlib plots
+- pytest required to run newtests with matplotlib plots